yousefelassal/quote-cron/README.md

 > A friend is a gift you give yourself.

 > Forgiveness is choosing to love.
 It is the first skill of self-giving love.

+> The supreme art of war is to subdue the enemy without fighting.